whitecube/laravel-sluggable/README.md

 $post->translate('slug', 'fr'); // 'le-titre'
 ```

+## Route Model Binding

+Be advised that this package overrides the `getRouteKeyName` method, which means [Laravel's Route Model Binding](https://laravel.com/docs/master/routing#route-model-binding) will use the slug attribute by default (or the `$slugStorageAttribute` you have defined).
+In most cases, this is great, saves you a step and cleans up your models, but if you must, you can change it to whatever you like.

+When using Route Model Binding, some other interesting features become available.

 ### Cross-language redirects

 If the slug provided in the URL does not correspond to the current locale's slug translation, but corresponds to a slug in another language, this package can automatically redirect to the proper slug.